 Upload a Citrix ADC .xva image

-You have to upload the Citrix ADC SDA .xva files to the SDX appliance before provisioning the Citrix ADC instances.
+Upload the Citrix ADC SDA .xva files to the SDX appliance before provisioning the VPX instances.
 You can also download an .xva image file to a local computer as a backup.
 The .xva image file format is: NSVPX-XEN-ReleaseNumber-BuildNumber_nc.xva

 Note: By default, an .xva image file based on the Citrix ADC 9.3 release is available on the SDX appliance.

-In the NetScaler XVA Files pane, you can view the following details.
+In the Citrix ADC XVA Files pane, you can view the following details.

 Date when the .xva image file was last modified.

 Size, in MB, of the .xva image file.

 - On the Configuration tab, in the navigation pane, expand Citrix ADC Configuration, and then click XVA Files.

 - In the Citrix ADC XVA Files pane, click Upload.

 - In the Upload Citrix ADC instance XVA dialog box, click Browse and select the XVA image file that you want to upload.